 PTZ IP Cameras

-An IP Pan, Tilt, Zoom (PTZ) camera is a network attached video camera that can move under control of computer software or in an automatic patrol mode.
+An IP Pan, Tilt, Zoom (PTZ) camera is a network attached video camera that can move under control of computer mouse, joystick, software, or in an automatic patrol mode.
 It has the ability to move left and right (pan) and up and down (tilt).
-It also includes a zoom lens that can be controlled remotely from the computer or NVR.
+It also includes a zoom lens that can be remotely controlled from the computer or NVR.
+Many of the new PTZ cameras include an IR illuminator so it can be used in total darkness.
 The PTZ camera is used in an IP camera system that includes video management software (VMS) or Network Video Recorder (NVR).

-These Pan, tilt, zoom (PTZ) cameras connect to your network and are excellent for viewing large areas.
+These PTZ cameras connect to your network and are excellent for viewing large areas.
 They can be placed in auto-patrol modes where they automatically step through predetermined positions.
 If motion is detected, the optional IP NVR software can be set to record the video until motion is stopped.
 The following chart provides the pros and cons of the various PTZ cameras available.
 Please contact us for help in selecting the right PTZ camera for your application.

 The Pan, tilt, zoom (PTZ) cameras from Hanwha (spin-off from Samsung) range in performance from the economical cameras with 12X optical zoom to the high performance 8 Megapixel (4K) PTZ cameras with 20X optical zoom.
 You can select indoor or outdoor models with a variety of mounting brackets.